Free, no-pressure senior care guidance for Kansas City families across Jackson, Johnson, Clay, and Cass counties.

 What is the average cost of assisted living in kansas city, mo in Kansas City in 2026?

-The 2026 average cost of assisted living in kansas city, mo in Kansas City ranges from $3,200 to $7,800 per month depending on the level of care and amenities.
-Standalone assisted living is at the lower end; secured memory care and CCRC entrance fees push the upper range.
+The 2026 average cost of assisted living in kansas city, mo in Kansas City runs $3,200 to $5,800 per month depending on the level of care and amenities.
+Pricing varies by room type, facility size, and location; secured memory care and CCRC entrance fees sit at the upper end.
+Kansas-side communities tend to run slightly lower than the Missouri side.

 Does Medicare pay for cost of assisted living in kansas city, mo in Kansas City?